-[Update 6: Microsoft granted license] Huawei will be allowed to buy from US suppliers again
+[Update 7: Google applied for license] Huawei will be allowed to buy from US suppliers again

 The latest development in the Huawei trade ban saga comes directly from the ongoing G20 summit wherein US President Donald Trump announced that “U.S. companies can sell their equipment to Huawei.”
 This is a major reprieve to Huawei, which was suffering from the political tensions between the USA and China.